 Note: Facebook Business Manager is now known as Meta Business Manager following the launch of the new umbrella company brand, Meta.

 Several key features include:

 - Anyone with access to the page doesn’t see your personal Facebook information.
 Instead, they see your work email, name, ad accounts, and pages.

 - Partners, vendors, and other agencies gain direct access to your ads and pages without ownership privileges.

 - It’s a centralized location to track your Facebook ads.
 It includes detailed reports that show how each ad performs.

 - Keep your personal profile and your business activities separate, so there’s no need to worry about getting distracted or posting in the wrong place.

-Now that you know what business manager is and the benefits of using it, we’ll outline several things you can do with the hub.
-It all starts when you set up your account by clicking Business.Facebook.com.
+Now that you know what Business Manager is and the benefits of using it, we’ll outline several things you can do with this hub.

 Step 1 – Create Your Account